S Corporation Distributions

 Sometimes the owners of an S corporation will want to convert to a C corporation, such as when they want to increase the number of shareholders beyond what is allowed for an S corporation or to issue preferred stock.
 In such a conversion, any undistributed earnings from the S corporation are considered a return of investment during a 1-year grace period from the date of the conversion.
 Afterwards, any distribution from the S corporation's retained earnings will be treated as a taxable dividend that does not affect the basis of the stock.
 Distributions from accumulated E&P are treated as taxable dividends.

-Property distributions from an S corporation are treated like those from a C corporation, in that if the fair market value (FMV) is greater than the corporation's tax basis, then the corporation must recognize the gain as if it sold the property to the shareholder.
+Property distributions from an S corporation are treated like those from a C corporation, in that if the fair market value (FMV) exceeds the corporation's tax basis, then the corporation must recognize the gain as if it sold the property to the shareholder.
 If the FMV exceeds the corporation's basis in the property, then the excess is recognized as a capital gain, but if the basis is less than FMV, then the corporation cannot deduct the loss.
-In either case, the shareholder recipient's basis in the property is equal to the FMV.
+In either case, the shareholder recipient's basis in the property = FMV.

 Example: Tax Effects of a Property Distribution by an S Corporation